kszenes/MementoChem/README.md

 - [x] Add resolution of identity / cholesky
 - [x] Add UHF guess mix
 - [x] Add units for xyz
+- [x] Support loading from structure from a file

 ## Credit